Is Labiaplasty Covered by Medicare in Australia?

 Related Reading

-For more, see the DOVE Surgery Technique, the cost page, the recovery overview, and the FAQ.
+For more, see the DOVE Surgery Technique, the cost and Medicare page, the recovery overview, and the FAQ.
 You can also read about Dr Konrat, contact the practice, or book a consultation.

 This page is educational and does not constitute medical advice.
 All surgical procedures carry risks including bleeding, infection, scarring, asymmetry and altered sensation.
 Individual results may vary.
 A consultation is required to assess suitability.
 Labiaplasty is not suitable for everyone.